-- 24. With regard to the first examiners' recommendation as indicated in the Follow-Up Report dated April 2011, while relevant supervisory agencies had been designated for ensuring compliance by their licensees with AML obligations, the FOFTR stipulates that the obligations, prohibitions and offences contained in the FOR apply mutatis mutandis to a financial institution or a listed business, in relation to the financing of terrorism.
-While the application of mutatis mutandis effectively provides for inclusion of CFT obligations within the responsibility of the supervisory agencies, the authorities should be mindful that the blanket extension of AML obligations, prohibitions and offences to include financing of terrorism could result in inconsistencies which could affect implementation or form the basis for legal challenge.
-The authorities should consider conducting an in-depth review of the relevant statutes to ensure that financing of terrorism obligations, prohibitions and offences as created by the FOFTR are consistent, valid and constitutional. - 25.
-As part of the implementation of its supervisory regime, the FIU had registered 1,465 listed businesses by end of January 2012.
-Additionally, the FIU has reported an increase of 80 registrants for the period July to December 2012.
-As noted in the follow-up report of May 2012, the FIU had implemented its supervisory regime approving compliance programs submitted by the listed businesses and entities and commenced on-site examinations of listed businesses.
+23. In relation to ensuring compliance by licensees with AML/CFT obligations, as part of the implementation of its supervisory regime, the FIU had registered 1,465 listed businesses by end of January 2012.
+The FIU reported an increase of 80 registrants for the period July to December 2012 and 44 registrants for August 2013 to January 2014.
+As noted in the followup report of May 2012, the FIU had implemented its supervisory regime approving compliance programs submitted by the listed businesses and entities and commenced on-site examinations of listed businesses.
 During the seven month period from January to July 2013 the FIU received 191 compliance programs and approved 193.
-This is a significant increase from figures of 63 compliance programs received and 9 approved during 2012 as indicated in the last follow-up report.
-The FIU also carried out 17 onsite visits during the first seven months of 2013 a significant improvement over a total of 9 inspections carried out during 2012.
+For the period August 2013 to January 2014, 143 compliance programs were submitted and 114 were reviewed.
+The above figures demonstrate a significant improvement over 2012 figures of 63 compliance programs received and 9 approved as indicated in the follow-up report of May 2013.
+The FIU also carried out 17 onsite visits during the first seven months of 2013 and 38 during the period August 2013 to January 2014, a significant improvement over a total of 9 inspections carried out during 2012.
 The on-site inspections have been done on a risk-based approach which targets the large and higher risk institutions in the relevant sectors which has resulted in an improved coverage of these sectors.
-While the increased numbers of examined compliance programs and inspections demonstrate the improved supervisory function of the FIU, the number of registrants which total over 1,500 still poses a challenge for effective supervision of all the FIU's registrants.
+While the increased numbers of examined compliance programs and inspections demonstrate the improved supervisory function of the FIU, the number of registrants which total over 1.500 still poses a challenge for effective supervision of all the FIU's registrants.